spessasus/sf2-rmidi-specification/README.md

 - `INAM` chunk: Song name/title.
 String of any length.
 - `ICOP` chunk: Copyright.
 String of any length.
 - `IART` chunk: Artist (MIDI creator).
 String of any length.
 - `ICRD` chunk: Creation date.
-String of any length.
+String of any length. **The software must write the date as an ISO 8601 date or date time string.** For example `2025-08-17` or `2025-08-17T19:15:25Z`.
+This allows software to parse the date and display it in a different way or use it for management purposes.
 - `IPRD` or `IALB` chunk: Album name.
 String of any length.
 It can be used interchangeably.
 If both exist in the file, the software should use `IALB`.
 - `IPIC` chunk: Attached picture (e.g., album cover).
 Binary picture data.
 PNG or JPEG recommended.
 - `IGNR` chunk: Song genre.
 String of any length.